 Square footage is figured as gross useable floor area of a structure.
-Whether a space is unusable shall be determined by the Zoning Administrator and/or the DRB.
+Whether or not a space is unusable shall determined by the Zoning Administrator and/or the DRB.

 - Major Classification.
-An application for land development is considered major if it meets one or more of the criteria listed below: - a.
+An application for land development is considered major if it meets one or ore of the criteria listed below: - a.
 Retail Commercial, Professional Commercial, or Office use: The proposal includes construction of a new structure, or expansion of an existing structure, which will exceed 2,500 square feet. - b.
-Hotel, Motel, Bed and Breakfast. - Restaurant use: The proposal includes construction of a new structure or an expansion of an existing structure that exceeds 2,500 square feet. - d.
-Industrial use: the proposal includes construction of a new structure that exceeds 4,000 square feet, or an expansion of an existing structure that will make the overall size of the structure exceed 4,000 square feet. - Combined use: any combination of the above categories which proposed construction exceeds 3,000 square feet. - f.
+Hotel, Motel, Bed and Breakfast. - c.
+Restaurant use: The proposal includes construction of a new structure or an expansion of an existing structure that exceeds 2,500 square feet. - d.
+Industrial use: the proposal includes construction of a new structure that exceeds 4,000 square feet, or an expansion of an existing structure that will make the overall size of the structure exceed 4,000 square feet - Combined use: any combination of the above categories which proposed construction exceeds 3,000 square feet. - f.
 Commercial or Industrial Expansion: any proposed expansion of an existing structure that increases the overall size to 3,500 square feet. - g.
 Earth disturbance/Extraction/Quarrying Any proposed land development that disturbs at least one-half (1/2) acre of land for the purpose of extracting natural resources or the storage of solid waste.
 This provision includes any proposed land development that requires a significant amount of fill as determined by the Zoning Administrator. - h.
-Any proposed land development that requires significant additions or changes to any public utility or facility including but not limited to: streets, roads, sidewalks, water, sewer, and storm water control. - Any proposed land development that has a significant impact on either traffic patterns or traffic generation in the areas around the development, and/or would create an added negative impact in an existing heavy traffic area.
+Any proposed land development that requires significant additions or changes to any public utility or facility including but not limited to: streets, roads, sidewalks, water, sewer and storm water control.

+- Any proposed land development that has a significant impact on either traffic patterns or traffic generation in the areas around the development, and/or would create an added negative impact in an existing heavy traffic area. - 2.
 Minor Classification.
-All applications for proposed land development that do not meet any of the standards for major classification shall be considered minor, and still subject to development review in accordance with 24 V.S.A.
-Chapter 117, and the criteria listed in Article 5, Sec.
+All applications for proposed land development that do not meet any of the standards for major classification shall be considered minor, and still subject to development review in accordance with 24 VSA.117, and the criteria listed in Article 5, Sec.
 5.5 (5) (h) through (j).

-B) SITE PLAN REVIEW SUBMITTAL REQUIREMENTS
+(B) SITE PLAN REVIEW SUBMITTAL REQUIREMENTS

 For all minor and major applications requiring a site plan review, the applicant must submit ten (10) additional copies of the site plans and any additional documentation required.
-Site plans must be submitted at least 22 days prior to the hearing scheduled by the DRB.
+Site plans must be submitted at least 18 days prior to the hearing scheduled by the DRB for minor site plan applications, and at least 30 days prior for major site plan applications.
 A copy of the application and corresponding documentation shall be kept on file in the Planning and Zoning Department and be made available to the public during regular business hours.

-Minor site plan review applications shall include: (Architectural and/or engineered drawings not required)
+1. Minor site plan review applications shall include: (Architectural and/or engineered drawings not required)